“You’re not too smart, are you? I like that in a man.”

 When "Body Heat" was released, in the same summer as "Raiders of the Lost Ark," "Superman II," and other big-budget films with a retro feeling, more than one critic noted that it didn’t make a lot of sense for the film’s lead characters to speak in the kind of erotically charged innuendo that was once written to get around studio censorship, then show them taking their clothes off and having sweaty, lurid sex.
 But that particular brand of overkill/redundancy is a big part of what makes the film feel simultaneously knowing and naive, classic and modern.
 It's what makes it funny and self-deprecating as well as self-infatuated and overripe.

 Remember, 1981 is so close to the 1970s that this one might as well be considered a '70s movie after-the-fact.
 In '70s movies, evil is not always punished, and you don't always get the answers you were promised.
 That's the black-light-in-a-motel-room lifeforce of the '70s movies that people remember most fondly.
-It's that wobbly moral anchor that made '70s-vintage so-called "neo-noirs" like "Chinatown" and "Night Moves"—and the adjacent genre of the paranoid thriller, represented by movies like "The Conversation" and "The Parallax View"—so unsettling.
+The wobbly moral anchor is what made '70s-vintage so-called "neo-noirs" like "Chinatown" and "Night Moves"—and the adjacent genre of the paranoid thriller, represented by movies like "The Conversation" and "The Parallax View"—so unsettling.

 "Body Heat" could not get funded at at a comparably sumptuous level and released to theaters now, pandemic or no pandemic.
 Movie studios have moved away from R-rated projects generally.
 They have little interest in making films about about bad, horny people, even though some of the best movies in the history of cinema or about people like that.
 This is the stuff, right here: two hours of scuzzball intoxicant, injected into the forebrain.